-The chiefs that had been sent towards Jallindhar having crossed the Sutlege, and passed through Machwareh, entered the district of Sirhind, where they plundered all the property of the Afghan chief, Tatar Khan.
-The king in the mean time having arrived at Kullanur (Callanore of the maps), halted there for some days; during which time his Majesty and Abu al Mualy agreed to enter the northern range of hills; the chiefs, however, were not satisfied to do so, but being afraid to tell their opinion to the king, they employed me (Jouher) to explain to him, that it was highly impolitic to lose time by making excursions, when more important business was in hand.
-I did so; but concluded by saying, "they were willing to obey his orders;" the king replied, "very well, I will go back to Lahore."
+The chiefs that had been sent towards Jallindhar having crossed the Sutlege, and passed through Machwareh, entered the district of Sirhind, where they plundered all the property of the Afghān chief, Tatar Khān.
+The King in the mean time having arrived at Kullanur (Callanore of the maps), halted there for some days; during which time his Majesty and Abū al Mualy agreed to enter the northern range of hills; the chiefs, however, were not satisfied to do so, but being afraid to tell their opinion to the King, they employed me (Jouher) to explain to him, that it was highly impolitic to lose time by making excursions, when more important business was in hand.
+I did so; but concluded by saying, "they were willing to obey his orders;" the King replied, "very well, I will go back to Lahore."
 The order was immediately given, and we set out for that city.

-When the king arrived within ten coss of Lahore, all the Syeds and principal people of the city, led by Shykh Abd Allah, came out to meet his Majesty; but as there were two parties in the place, headed by Mukhdum-al-Mulk and Myan-Hajy-Mehdy (religious persons), he had some difficulty in reconciling them.
+When the King arrived within ten coss of Lahore, all the Syeds and principal people of the city, led by Shykh Abd Allah, came out to meet his Majesty; but as there were two parties in the place, headed by Mukhdum-al-Mulk and Myan-Hajy-Mehdy (religious persons), he had some difficulty in reconciling them.

-The king then entered the city in state, and a few days afterwards made a division of the appointments of the province among his followers: to the humble servant Jouher was assigned the collection of the Pergunnah of Hybetpur; but previous to my departure his Majesty called me, and said, "young man, listen to this story as a piece of advice."
+The King then entered the city in state, and a few days afterwards made a division of the appointments of the province among his followers: to the humble servant Jouher was assigned the collection of the Pergunnah of Hybetpūr; but previous to my departure his Majesty called me, and said, "young man, listen to this story as a piece of advice."
 A Moghul having received an appointment, began his supposed duty by snatching a blanket from the shoulders of a citizen, and upon the man's remonstrating, said, "you scoundrel, don't you know that I have been sent by Government to collect."
-On receiving this hint, I said, "I am aware of my own unfitness for public employment, but trust that through your Majesty's favour, and having had the honour for so many years of pouring water on the royal hands, I shall not discredit the appointment to which I have been nominated;" the king replied, "good produces good, and evil causes evil."
+On receiving this hint, I said, "I am aware of my own unfitness for public employment, but trust that through your Majesty's favour, and having had the honour for so many years of pouring water on the royal hands, I shall not discredit the appointment to which I have been nominated;"